 Ways in which a contract can be terminated include: by mutual agreement, by one or both parties giving notice (a set period of time after which the agreement expires), upon the death or disability of a party, or for JUST CAUSE.
 Just cause termination means that a party has done something wrong (e.g. serious misconduct like being accused of committing a crime, losing their license, being disparaging to patients or staff, being accused of negligence, etc.).
 In the case of just cause terminations, a party would be terminated immediately without any notice or further compensation.
 The parties would typically part ways and owe each other money up to the date of the effective termination.

 4. Restrictive Covenants

 There are many articles and blog posts on this website about the enforceability and legality of non-competes and non-solicits.
 Make sure to read them.

 5. Penalty Clauses

-Penalties for breaching the agreement, competing, soliciting, etc. may come with penalty clauses – e.g. a $50,000 immediate payment to the principal, etc. Courts don’t typically enforce pure penalty clauses.
-That’s why these so-called penalties are described as “genuine pre-estimate of damages”.
-In other words, the parties are agreeing in the contract (and they can do so legally and the courts will enforce it) that, in case the associate violates the agreement, the damages suffered by the principal will be $X and the associate agrees to pay.
+Penalties for breaching the agreement, competing, soliciting, etc., may come with penalty clauses – e.g. a $50,000 immediate payment to the principal, etc. Courts don’t typically enforce pure penalty clauses.
+These so-called penalties are described as “genuine pre-estimate of damages”.
+In other words, the parties agree in the contract (and they can do so legally, and the courts will enforce it) that, in case the associate violates the agreement, the damages suffered by the principal will be $X, and the associate agrees to pay.
 Now, here’s the thing: will the principal actually suffer those damages?
 Does it even matter?
-If the parties agree and sign on the dotted line, the associate is committing themselves to paying those amounts.
+If the parties agree and sign on the dotted line, the associate is committing themselves to pay those amounts.
 Just be mindful!